A Beginner's Guide to var, let, and const in JavaScript

 What is var?

-are function-scoped, meaning they can be accessed anywhere within the function they were declared in.
-If a variable is declared with var
+In JavaScript, var is a keyword used to declare variables.
+Variables declared with var are function-scoped, meaning they can be accessed anywhere within the function they were declared in.
+If a variable is declared with var outside of a function, it becomes a global variable and can be accessed anywhere in the code.

-declaration appears later in the code, it will still be treated as if it was declared at the beginning of the scope.
+One thing to be aware of when using var is hoisting. var declarations are hoisted to the top of their scope, meaning that even if a var declaration appears later in the code, it will still be treated as if it was declared at the beginning of the scope.
 This can lead to unexpected behavior and bugs.

-is still supported in modern JavaScript, it has largely been replaced by let
+While var is still supported in modern JavaScript, it has largely been replaced by let and const, which have more predictable scoping behavior.

 var userName = "Shrish"